 The SENCO for each Academy site is responsible for co-ordinating the provision for children with SEND.
+In the long-term absence of the SENCO, the Trust SENCo will support the Academy.

 The Principal, Senior Leadership Team and SENCO support all colleagues to ensure that the Academy: